 The NHS dental Band charges in England are as follows:

-To see how this works in practice, let’s look at some examples.
-If you go for a dental checkup and visit the dental hygienist for a scale and polish, you just pay the Band 1 dental charge of £22.70.
-If you need two fillings and a dental crown, you pay the Band 3 dental charge of £269.30, because that’s where the most expensive treatment (the crown) falls.
-Even if you needed 4 crowns and a bridge, you would still only pay £269.30, provided they were all part of the same treatment course.
+To see how this works in practice, let's look at some examples.
+If you go for an NHS dental checkup and visit the dental hygienist for a scale and polish, you just pay the Band 1 dental charge of £23.80.
+If you need two fillings and a dental crown, you pay the Band 3 dental charge of £282.80, because that's where the most expensive treatment (the crown) falls.
+Even if you needed 4 crowns and a bridge, you would still only pay £282.80, provided they were all part of the same treatment course.

 NHS dental charges in Wales

-NHS Wales dental charges follow almost the same structure as in England, but with different fees for each band:
+NHS Wales dental charges follow almost the same structure as in England.
+However, different fees apply to each NHS dental band in Wales:

 People aged under 25 or 60 and over are entitled to a free dental examination, but any subsequent treatments will incur the usual charges.